Artist Resident Program

 ABOUT THE RESIDENT PROGRAM

-Interested artists may submit applications to the Foundation by visiting the Submittable page on our website, Ellis-Beauregard Foundation no later than midnight, June 1, 2021 for the October 2021 -March 2022 session.
-For questions please contact Donna McNeil, Executive Director at email@example.com or 207-594-5825
+Interested artists may submit applications by visiting the Submittable page on our website.
+Fall/Winter session applications open January 1 and close April 1.
+Spring /Summer session applications open August 1 and close October 1.
+For questions please contact Donna McNeil, Executive Director at firstname.lastname@example.org or 207-594-5825.

 Artists must be at least 18 years old and residents of the United States.

 There will be 6 month, one month and two month sessions.
 When you apply please indicate the dates you would like to attend.

 Post-Covid-19 Artists are required to include a component of public engagement of their choice, for example a lecture, exhibition, performance, public art, intervention, collaboration etc.